visionary330/KnifeThrow/README.md

 # KnifeThrow 🎯

 Welcome to KnifeThrow, a thrilling 2D knife throwing mini-game written in Java!
 Test your skills, aim, and timing as you throw knives at spinning targets.
-Developed by Sunny Jayendra Patel, KnifeThrow features exciting gameplay, customizable options, and potential for further development.
+Developed by Ryan Lee, KnifeThrow features exciting gameplay, customizable options, and potential for further development.

 ![KnifeThrow Gameplay](/knifethrow_demonstration.jpg)